Mirador connects the best financial reporting technology to the wealthiest of clients, with Okta as the identity foundation

-Today, Larizza runs a technology company with no IT staff and no help desk.
-That’s not to say Mirador doesn’t have a service model that’s extremely focused on clients.
+Today, Larizza runs a successful technology company with practically no IT staff and no help desk.
+That’s not to say Mirador doesn’t have a service model that is extremely focused on clients.
 “Typically, it’s an advisor or the advisor’s assistant who fields day-to-day client calls,” he says.
 Because of the single global client ID, Mirador has fewer password problems than traditional high-net-worth solutions.

-“We train them in simple password issues.
+“We train advisors in simple password issues.
 If they need to escalate something, they can send it to someone with more of an IT background.”
-Most issues can be resolved by someone who has very little technology knowledge.
+Most issues can be resolved by someone who has very little technical knowledge.

-That strategy puts the technology ball squarely in the court of Mirador’s partners, so Larizza is careful to choose companies he can work with.
+That strategy puts the technology ball squarely in the court of Mirador’s partners, so Larizza is careful about which companies he works with.
 “The Okta team has been very responsive, both in terms of our sales cycle and then working with me as we’ve sold into other organizations,” he says.

 “Our goal is to replicate this by helping more clients develop financial reporting portals that use Okta for identity,” says Larizza.
-“The Okta sales team has taken the time to really understand Mirador’s business.
-I can almost order it up like a Big Mac, at this point: ‘Give me the number six, for 250 users—’ and we’re up and running.”
+“The Okta sales team has taken the time to understand Mirador’s business.
+At this point, I can almost order new capabilities and capacity like a Big Mac.”

 Clients continue to turn to Mirador for go-to-market speed and comprehensive financial industry knowledge.
 Mirador, in turn, “will continue to bring additional clients over to Okta,” says Larizza.
 “We have no reason to say that anyone other than Okta is the best choice for identity access management.”